mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

     user@host:~/dc_configs_vxlan_evpnsym#
     ```

 4. Run the `start-demo.sh` script.
-If you do not intent to use NetQ, add the `--no-netq` option.
+If you do not intend to use NetQ, add the `--no-netq` option.

 {{%notice note%}}

 An Ubuntu 18.04LTS box with additional CPU and memory resources for installing NetQ is included in the out-of-band management network of the base Cumulus Networks reference topology.
 NetQ is *not* a required element for any of the golden standard demos to function but is used in the topology to power CI/CD testing, and to preview and test the NetQ functionality.
-If you do not intent to use NetQ, Cumulus Networks recommends that you do not start it in simulation to save an additional 8GB of memory.
+If you do not intend to use NetQ, Cumulus Networks recommends that you do not start it in simulation to save an additional 8GB of memory.

 {{%/notice%}}